JAlcocerT/JAlcocerT/content/blog/tinkering-trackdays.md

 Thats what happened to me during a wedding.

-I got the chance to catchup with a friend who was into car racing, and it seems he was into trackdays and records its [BMWe36 telemetry](#bmwe36-telemetry).
+I got the chance to catchup with a friend who was into car racing, and it seems he was into trackdays and records its [BMW e36 telemetry](#bmwe36-telemetry).

 Which is a master piece for 6 cylinder and a great place to practice what you lean in great books about practical mechanics like the *Arias Paz*